Cumulocity-IoT/c8y-docs/content/terms-and-conditions/service-level-bundle/support-sla.md

     * responsible Provider resource(s)
     * Customer obligations (for example, provisioning of log files)
 * For other incidents, Customer is provided with a timeline for Error Correction.
-* For Crisis Incidents, economically justifiable effort within standard scope of resources is applied.
-* For other incidents, reasonable effort within standard scope of resources is applied.

 ### Customer responsibilities